Implementation Intentions: If-Then Plans That Double Follow-Through

 Implementation intentions work by making behavior more automatic.
 Accountability structures work by making inaction more costly.

-Together, they close most of the gap between good intentions and consistent behavior.
+Implementation intentions answer "when?"
+Accountability answers "why it matters."
+Together they close most of the gap between good intentions and consistent behavior.

 Start Today: A Simple Template